Salty Superstition

 - Opening tin cans upside down can cause capsize as can a shoe left upside down on board.

-- Flowers on board could later be used as a funeral wreath.
+- Some captains won't allow flowers aboard because one salty superstition states that flowers could later be used as a funeral wreath.

-- Gulls at sea are said to hold the souls of sailors who were lost at sea.
-Killing a gull will bring bad luck.
+- Causing harm to a gull will bring bad luck.
+Gulls at sea are said to hold the souls of sailors who were lost at sea.

-- Looking back once your ship has set sail is bad luck says one Salty Superstition.
+- Looking back once your ship has set sail sets the stage for a rough passage, says one Salty Superstition.

-- Throwing stones into the sea will cause waves and great storms.
+- Throwing stones into the water will stir the seas into waves and great storms.

 - Women on board anger the sea but not, apparently, if they're naked.
 Naked women calm the sea.